unyt-org/uix/docs/manual/10 Functions and Contexts.md

 However, they can still be *called* from other endpoints - the function execution just always happens in the origin context.

-As a simple example, let't call an exported backend function from the frontend:
+As a simple example, let's call an exported backend function from the client (frontend):
 ```ts
 /// file: backend/entrypoint.ts
 export function callMe() {